Juniors - YOU may want to

 - She took her school ACT with less than stellar results that could potentially keep her out of a direct admit nursing program despite her excellent grades

-- In August, as she started college applications, she realized that many colleges require nursing students to have ACT or SAT scores for admission despite many colleges being test optional for the class of 2021 only; she can't apply test optional as nursing is one of the exceptions to test optional - YIKES!
+- In August, as she started college applications, she realized that many colleges require nursing students to minimum ACT or SAT scores for admission despite many colleges being test optional; she can't apply test optional as nursing is one of the exceptions to test optional at some of her schools - YIKES!
 And nursing isn't the only exception.